-Any student out of their assigned area without permission for more than ten (10) minutes will be considered cutting class and appropriate discipline will apply.
+Tardies to Class: Students who are in the hall after the tardy bell has rung are tardy to class.
+Any student out of class without permission for more than ten (10) minutes will be considered cutting class and appropriate discipline will apply.